Man is born broken. He lives by mending. The grace of God is glue. ~Eugene O’Neillfrom Act 4, Scene 1 – The Great God Brown

 A Wounded Deer—leaps highest— I’ve heard the Hunter tell— ‘Tis but the Ecstasy of death— And then the Brake is still! ~Emily Dickinson from “165″

 My first time ever seated next to my mother in a movie theater, just a skinny four year old girl practically folded up in half by a large padded chair whose seat won’t stay down, bursting with anticipation to see Disney’s Bambi.

-Enthralled with so much color, motion, music, songs and fun characters, I am wholly lost in a new world of animated reality when suddenly Bambi’s mother looks up, alarmed, from eating a clump of grass growing in the snow.
+Enthralled with so much color, motion, music, songs and fun characters, I am wholly lost in a new world of animated reality when suddenly Bambi’s mother looks up, alarmed, from eating a new clump of spring grass growing in the snow.

 She follows behind, tells him to run faster, not to look back, don’t ever look back.

-The gun shot hits my belly too.
+Then the gun shot hits my belly too.

 I sob as my mother reaches out to me, telling me not to look.
 I bury my face inside her hug, knowing Bambi is cold and alone with no mother at all.

 My mama took me home before the end.
 I could not bear to watch the rest of the movie for years.

 Those cries still echo in my ears every time someone hunts and shoots to kill the innocent.

 Now, my own children are grown, they have babies of their own, my mom is gone from this earth, I can even keep the seat from folding me up in a movie theater.